modimore/modimore.github.io/content/pages/resume.md

 Currently working as a full-stack developer and release manager.
 I work on web applications, automated processes, and system integrations running on the Salesforce platform.
-I also manage a version control-centric development and release schedule incorporating multiple developer's changes into regular deployments.
+I also manage a version control-centric development and release schedule incorporating multiple developers' changes into regular deployments.

 I work regularly with **JavaScript**, **HTML**,  Salesforce's **Apex** and **SOQL** (like Java and SQL respectively) for software development, as well as **Git** and